AlaaAbusafia/HTML-Sass-SinglePage/README.md

-# test page
+# React-Sass Single Page
-static single page that reproduces the design as a mobile ready page using HTML, CSS, Sass, Reactjs
+A Single page developed using HTML, Sass and React library.